techidaily/site-win11-tips/source/_posts/decoding-windows-arp-cache-how-to-empty-it.md

 ## What Is the ARP Cache, and How Does It Work?

- ARP is a communication protocol that maps IP (Internet Protocol) addresses to[MAC (Media Access Control) addresses](https://www.makeuseof.com/mac-address-vs-ip-address-difference/) .
+ ARP is a communication protocol that maps IP (Internet Protocol) addresses to [MAC (Media Access Control) addresses](https://www.makeuseof.com/mac-address-vs-ip-address-difference/) .
 Meanwhile, an ARP cache is a collection of ARP entries that store the mapping between IP and MAC addresses on a local network.

 So, how does the ARP cache work?